tanyang89/earAMSE/README.md

 After the network is trained completely, the figures of the adaptive Mel fiter banks dedicated to each network can be shown in the following way:

+First, a siginicant prerequisite is to save the model (.h5 file).

+Second, in order to extracts Mel filter coefficients from a model file and stores them in an Excel file, call the "show_AMs" function.

+Third, call the "AMFBs_plot" function to plot and save the Mel filter banks.

+Detailed example usage are described in the code.

 # Citing